aren10/ADL_Text2Shape/README.md

-# TriCoLo: Trimodal Contrastive Loss for Fine-grained Text to Shape Retrieval
+# Exploring Structural Features for Text to Shape Retrieval
 This repo is contains the official implementation for the paper [TriCoLo: Trimodal Contrastive Loss for Fine-grained Text to Shape Retrieval](https://arxiv.org/pdf/2201.07366.pdf) ([*Project Page*](https://3dlg-hcvc.github.io/tricolo/)).

 ## Environment Installation